Britannia (1783 Saltcoats ship)

-Britannia, was a vessel launched in 1783 at Saltcoats.
-She made two voyages as a slave ship in the triangular trade in enslaved people.
+Britannia, was a vessel launched in 1783 at Saltcoats, possibly under another name.
+She made four voyages from Liverpool as a slave ship in the triangular trade in enslaved people.
 She grounded at Liverpool in 1793 after the first.
 A French privateer captured her in 1795 during the second, and took her to Guadeloupe where the Republican Government almost certainly freed the captives.
+She returned to British ownership and made two more voyages as a slave ship.
+A French privateer captured her during her fourth voyage.

-First slave voyage (1793–1794)
+First voyage transporting enslaved people (1793–1794)

-Lloyd's Register for 1793 shows Britannias master as J. James, her owner as Gregson, and her trade as Liverpool-Africa.
+Britannia first appeared in Lloyd's Register (LR) in 1793, with J. James, master, Gregson, owner, and her trade as Liverpool-Africa.
 She had undergone a thorough repair in 1792.

-A database of slave voyages from Liverpool shows that Britannia, Joseph James, master, and John Gregson, owner, had sailed her for West Central Africa and St. Helena on 17 January 1793.
+A database of slave voyages from Liverpool shows that Britannia, Joseph James, master, and John Gregson, owner, had sailed for West Central Africa and St. Helena on 17 January 1793.
 James received a letter of marque dated 25 April 1793, i.e., in absentia, war with France having broken out after Britannia had sailed.
+In 1793, 68 vessels sailed from British ports, bound for voyages transporting enslaved people.

+Britannia then delivered her captives to Grenada, arriving on 5 September with 331.
 Joseph James died on 7 November 1793.
-Captain John Bolton Rooke replaced James.
-Of her crew of 28, 13 died on the voyage.

-She then delivered her slaves to Grenada, arriving on 5 September.
-She had embarked 361 slaves and she disembarked 331, for a rate of loss of 8.3%.

-She arrived at Liverpool on 19 December.
+Britannia arrived at Liverpool on 19 December.
 As she returned from Grenada to Liverpool, the pilot ran her ashore.
-Her cargo was saved, but there was doubt as to whether it would be possible to save her too.
+Her cargo was saved, but at the time there was doubt as to whether it would be possible to save her too.
+Sh had left Liverpool with a crew of 28 men.
+Thirteen crew members had died on the voyage.

-Second slave voyage (1795-loss)
+Second voyage transporting enslaved people (1795-capture)

 Lloyd's Register for 1795 showed Britannia as having undergone a repair in 1794.
 It gave her master as Wilson, changing to Curry, owner Salisbury changing to R. Bent, and her trade as Lancaster-Martinique, changing to Liverpool-Africa.
-On 13 October 1795 Gilbert Curry received a letter of marque.
+On 13 October 1795, Gilbert Curry received a letter of marque.